1. Home

 Introduction

-There are a number of different approaches to designing technology-enhanced learning and the one you choose may come down to personal preference but, at the heart of all models is the the need to develop effective learning which makes appropriate use of the technologies available.
+There are a number of different approaches to designing online and blended courses and the one you choose may come down to personal preference but, at the heart of all models is the the need to develop effective learning which makes appropriate use of the technologies available.
 These are just some examples:

 TPACK framework